 - A list of all active bank and investment accounts during the year that includes the name of the financial institution and authorized signers for the accounts.

 - A list of all fixed assets (furniture, equipment, buildings etc.) with the date of purchase and purchase prices.

-As much as possible, try to have all the documents in a digital format (excel is best when possible).
+As much as possible, try to have all the documents in a digital format (pdf).
 You could also make sure your files are clearly labeled as you create them.
 This will keep everything organized and easier to access.